ericsantii/Easy-Cash-Flow/README.md

             <h1 class="text-primary">
               <u>Motivation</u>
             </h1>
-            <p>Our motivation is to facilitate the currently confusing enrollment process.
-              Many students, specially freshman, do not understand this process and usually seek help somewhere else.
-The goal is to provide students with a tool that is easy to use with clear commands and simple vocabulary.</p>
+            <p>Our motivation is to facilitate the modeling of cash flows for students that are taking economy classes.The goal is to provide a tool that tis easy to understand and useful for students who need it.</p>
             <h1 class="text-primary">
               <u>Language Features</u>
             </h1>